-Job Type: Full-time shift work including weekends, evenings, wake or sleep nights
+Job Type: Full-time or part time contracts including weekends, evenings, wake or sleep nights

 We provide high quality, person centred care, support and enablement for people with disabilities and support needs.
 Developing services around the individual at all stages of their care pathway from support following discharge from Hospital environments to supported living and outreach support to access the community.